 Only yesterday, I received a special envelope in the Philippines mail post-marked in Salt Lake City, December 31, 2011 addressed to me and in my brother John’s distinctive chirographic (just learned the word today!) handwriting with blue ink.
 It cost him 3 first-class stamps to send it.

 I noticed it was postmarked in the Philippines on January 20th.
 A rubber stamp mark on the back of the envelope seemed to me a facsimile of John, carrying an enormous load of books out of a huge library bin, stating, “So many books; so little time.”
+Inside the envelope was a letter-note with a colored flower and oak acorn ensemble with the words, “HAPPY NEW YEAR”.

 The written salutation and message from my brother follows: